 The school has a team of dedicated and passionate teachers who are very well experienced in specific areas like anatomy, yoga philosophy, meditation, ashtanga yoga, and hatha yoga.

-The program includes accommodation at the same school, in comfortable clean rooms with private bathroom, and a balcony that offers a wonderful view of Rishikesh.
+The program includes accommodation at the same school, in comfortable clean rooms with private bathrooms, and a balcony that offers a wonderful view of Rishikesh.
 It is in a quiet area of Laxman Jhula so you can be sure to get a good sleep.

 The building has also a rooftop with fantastic views of Rishikesh that is sometimes used for yoga practice and for mealtimes, depending on the weather.